-Much interest is felt in the effort, which is to be made to secure legis- MAY RELEASE MRS. MAYBRICK lation in connection with the army appropriation bill in regard to the Philippines and Cuba.
-It has been always supposed that any attempt in either direction would open up the entire colonial policy of the administra-Record says.
-A well authenticated tion and lead to interminable debate, report reaches the Record correspondbut there is now unquestionably a ent tonight to the effect that Florence quite general acquiesence in the ef-T. T. Maybrick will be released from fort to be made for Philippine and Cu-Alyesbury prison tomorrow (Monday.) ban legislation.
-Whether this is due At the United States embassy nothing to the fact that there has not been is known about the matter, and Amtime to consider the bearing of these bassador Choate when seen at his resitwo proposed amendments sufficiently dence tonight declined either to deny or to the general desire to avoid an or confirm the rumor. extra session of congress, does not yet appear.
-Be that as it may, a major-Ritchie, the new home sceretary, came ity at least of the democrats seem into office last November efforts to sequite willing that a vote should be cure the release of Mrs. Maybrick have reached on both these provisions.
-Inbeen active and have continued up deed, it is understood to be the posito within a very few days ago.
-The tion of Senator Jones of Arkansas and efforts of Ambassador Choate, alof his immediate supporters in oppothough made informally, have been sition to the subsidy bill that there unceasing.
-When Mrs. Maybrick was will be no obstacle to getting a vote allowed the privilege of seeing her upon any till before the senate, ex-New York lawyer, Clark Bell, last cept the ship subsidy bill and possibly summer, that gentleman told the Recthe oleomargarine bill. ord correspondent that the chances for The revenue reduction bill will come his client's release were more favorbefore the house tomorrow, with some able than they had been at any other prospect of an animated discussion. time during her twelve years' incar-The ways and means committee has ceration. already determined on a recommendation for a disagreement to the senattempts to secure the famous prisonate amendments to the bill and that a conference with the senate be asked.
-But this determination has aroused considerable feeling among the majority members of the committee and this may find expression when Chairman Payne presents the report and Victoria.
+Much interest is felt in the effort which is to be made to secure legislation in connection with the army appropriation bill in regard to the Philippines and Cuba.
+It has been always supposed that any attempt in either direction would open up the entire colonial policy of the administration and lead to interminable debate, but there is now unquestionably a quite general acquiesence in the effort to be made for Philippine and Cuban legislation.
+Whether this is due to the fact that there has not been time to consider the bearing of these two proposed amendments sufficiently or to the general desire to avoid an extra session of congress, does not yet appear.
+Be that as it may, a majority at least of the democrats seem quite willing that a vote should be reached on both these provisions, Indeed, it is understood to be the position of Senator Jones of Arkansas and of his immediate supporters in opposition to the subsidy bill that there will be no obstacle to getting a vote upon any till before the senate, except the ship subsidy bill and possibly the oleomargarine bill.

+The revenue reduction bill will come before the house tomorrow, with some prospect of an animated discussion.
+The ways and means committee has already determined on a recommendation for a disagreement to the senate amendments to the bill and that a conference with the senate be asked.
+But this determination has aroused considerable feeling among the majority members of the committee and this may rind expression when Chairman Payne presents the report and moves for a conference.